MiningSoftware/SMP/README.md

 DOWNLOAD LINKS SMP/SMP+:
 =================================

-SMP (SmartMinerPRO) - version without pre-installed miners and batch files
+SMP (SmartMinerPRO) - version without pre-installed miners and .bat files
 - SMP.rar (50.1 MB): https://mega.nz/file/VA1G1KgK#i8fZbwm_YK80kem4dHZL8x1KVET-p_-DYIgs6ZPd1f0

-SMP+ (SmartMinerPRO) - version with a full package of pre-installed miners and batch files + instructions
+SMP+ (SmartMinerPRO) - version with a full package of pre-installed miners and .bat files + instructions
 - SMP+.rar (533.4 MB): https://mega.nz/file/tA0mgY5Q#RHwInzyqGMd5iOY4eMEBVNKl6l6kvI2FizOeFN7Dnx0

-Miners Package - This is a complete package of all miners that support SMP +
+Miners Package - This is a complete package of all miners that support SMP+
 - Miners Package [password:SMP+] (483.4 MB): https://mega.nz/file/tItj1YiJ#k-ky9tvyKA-8i1qhvwRdn21iZzVQvm_M7QTA45UDoE0

 Release Note:
 -------------

 SMP + v1.0.1 is a smart multi-currency cryptocurrency miner for CPU / GPU / ASIC / FPGA.
 Which itself finds the available equipment and selects the optimal settings.
 SMP + allows you to connect / disconnect / stop / start one or more farms in one click.
 During the initial start-up, in the “Quick Start” step, you can select a separate algorithm for each farm.

+!
 OS Support: Windows (64 bit).

 How to start
 =================================